-Tax is a headache at the best of times, so it’s no surprise to hear that a lack of credit, poor financial management and a reduction in sales during the recession are creating problems with tax arrears for SMEs.
-Express Tax Solutions’ Parvinder Kaur offers six tips to avoid getting into hot water with HMRC:
+It’s no surprise to hear that a lack of credit, poor financial management and a reduction in sales during the recession are creating problems with tax arrears for SMEs.
+Here’s some fundamental advice on dealing with HMRC:

 1) Register for tax